 Casa Italiana is the heart and soul of the Italian and Italian American Community in Washington, DC.
-From Italian language classes, to cultural events, wine tastings and food festivals, Casa Italiana promotes the Italian culture and preserves Italian American traditions.
+From Italian language classes, to cultural events, wine tastings and food festivals, to the newly inaugurated Italian American Museum of Washington, DC (IAMDC), Casa Italiana Sociocultural Center Inc. promotes the Italian culture and preserves Italian American traditions.

 Casa Italiana originally opened its doors on March 22, 1981.
 Scalabrinian Fr.
 Caesar Donanzan, who was instrumental in establishing the project and leading its funding, envisioned a center for the Italian-American community to provide services and opportunities for socializing and presenting the best of Italian culture in the Nation's Capital.
 The first significant activity at Casa Italian was the establishment of the "Scuola Italiana" or Casa Italiana Language School.
 Holy Rosary finally also had a place to host large social events for the community.

 By the end of the 1980s, the Italian language school was outgrowing Casa Italiana.
 In 1989, Fr.
 Donanzan received permission to expand the footprint of Casa Italiana by building an Annex behind the Casa and the Rectory.
 The so called School Annex was officially opened on September 17, 1992.
 That same day, the Statue of Christopher Columbus, donated by the Lido Civic Club, was also unveiled in the Church's courtyard.

 In 2014, a real estate development project, Capitol Crossing, began the building of the 7-acres area behind the Casa and the Church.
 In 2017, the Rectory and the old School Annex were demolished.
 A new and expanded structure, with additional space for Casa Italiana, the rectory, an outdoor piazza, and parking spaces, was completed in 2020.